 First Thanksgiving away from home and the budget does not allow you to go “over the river and through the woods” to grandma’s house.
-Instead of getting depressed and crying into your sushi dinner after a lonely movie, throw your own Thanksgiving dinner party.
+Instead of getting depressed and crying into your sushi dinner after a lonely movie, throw your own Thanksgiving dinner party and hardly dip into your personal finances.
 The menu planning is a breeze and by now it’s sort of a last minute casual invite so nobody will expect perfection.

 Here’s what you’ll do:

 Invite five other Thanksgiving “orphans” – roommates, co-workers, ex-roommates, unemployed friends (six is a nice size group for a starter Thanksgiving, more is a bit risky, and fewer will not have that real Thanksgiving feel.)